LuLuLuyi/DPE/README.md

 cd scripts
 bash ruler_dpe.sh
 ```
 This command will generate a prediction file in the `Predictions/task_name/model_name/directory`.
-You can view your generation results and scores in this file and in your stdout.
-We release the predictions from Llama3.1-STRING 8B/70B [here](https://github.com/HKUNLP/STRING/tree/main/ruler/Predictions).
-You can also test string with the offical code from RULER by adding one line: `replace_with_string`.

 ## 🔎Citation